 My five-year-old son asked us if we can do something fun on Christmas day.
 Like have a picnic breakfast on the beach or play a family board game together.

 And this is a great idea.
 Let the kids look forward to what they’re going to do not just what they are going to get.

 How can you spend special time with your family on Christmas day?
 You could attend a charity breakfast, or have a special breakfast at home.
-You could go to the beach or even just the park.
+You could go to the beach or the park.
 Play a board game or charades or some backyard cricket together.
 Watch a movie, do some craft, sing carols, bake cookies, cook a special meal together.

-Or just spit cherry pips at each other, like we did.
+Or just spit cherry pips at each other, as we did.

 The point is to spend some quality time together over the Christmas period.
 In this hectic world, we all need more presence for Christmas.

 Money, or the lack of it, doesn’t need to interfere with how much your family enjoys each other on Christmas day.
 Spend the day doing fun stuff together.